 Many employers are already using student loan assistance programs to help recruit potential employees.

 Support for this change is growing as many large employers want to add this benefit.
-It has already been discussed in Congress and has a good chance of becoming reality.
+It has already been discussed in Congress and has a good chance of becoming a reality.

 Hold Colleges Responsible for Borrowers who Don’t Make Payments